JnBrymn/JnBrymn.github.io/_posts/2022-09-11-rational-distribution.md

 (here $$p=0.005$$), the CMF approaches uniformity.
 However the PMF looks wilder, and more fractal than ever.
 The shape of the plot appears to be converging to the same shape as a [Farey Diagram](https://en.wikipedia.org/wiki/Farey_sequence), but at the same time, the absolute height of each value is approaching 0.
 And maybe that's a good note to end this post on... what does it mean to have a function defined on rationals that has a definite shape (in terms of the ratios of the values of $$f_R$$), but has infinitesimal values?
 Weird, right?

 #### Special thanks
-Thanks to Meijke Balay and Jason Orendorff for some of the tips and tricks above, and for pointing me to the Farey sequence.
+Thanks to Meijke Balay and Jason Orendorff for some of the tips and tricks above, Meijke Balay for pointing me to the Farey sequence, and Taj Singh for helping make my LaTeX prettier.